What Exactly Is in In-N-Out’s Animal Style?

 To make animal style food at home, all you need is Thousand Island dressing, pickles, and caramelized onions.
 American cheese, which you may turn your nose up at initially, melts like a dream, so it's worth having some of that on hand too!
 You can add animal style toppings to everything from Tater Tots to hot dogs, veggie burgers to grilled chicken breast.
 Even if you can't make it to the West Coast, with these ingredients you can still indulge in all the glory of In-N-Out from the comfort of your own home.

-For more fascinating food news, like us on Facebook.
+For more fascinating food news similar to the in-n-out animal style, like us on Facebook.

 (Photo via Anna Monette Roberts)